 Before you save up for a car, it's a good idea to create a budget and factor in not only the cost but also issues like dependability, maintenance, and other factors.

-You'll also want to shop around for the best car insurance to try and reduce the overall cost if your new car.
+You'll also want to shop around for car insurance to reduce the overall cost of your new car.